eah13/eah13.github.io/_includes/welcome.md

 Welcome!
 This site is a bunch of lists.
-Here's a list of the lists:

 * Below is a list of my recent writings, on this blog and elsewhere.
 I'll also throw in press every now and then.
 I hope you enjoy it.
 * Here's a list of some [stuff I do](bio.html).